 3. An acceptable score on a standard test of English proficiency, sent directly from an official testing center.
 A score of 79 on the TOEFL iBT, or a Band score average of at least 6.5 with a minimum band of 5.5 in writing on the International English Language Testing System (IELTS) Test.
 Note that the MA Education, TESOL emphasis requires a score of 7.0 with no band below 6.5 (see TESOL program requirements).
 English test results are valid for 2 years.

-All applicants who need proof of English Proficiency will be required to submit, at the time of application, a standardized English test score for an estimation of time for degree completion unless the sponsor signs a waiver.
+All applicants who need a test as proof of English Proficiency will be required to submit, at the time of application, a standardized English test score for an estimation of time for degree completion unless the sponsor signs a waiver.

 Students may take the English Proficiency Test on campus on the dates designated in the AIIAS academic calendar, normally shortly before the beginning of every term.
 The test consists of listening, comprehension, grammar, vocabulary, reading, and a written composition.
-Online students may take an internationally recognized English examination (TOEFL, IELTS).
-Students applying to enter the English Center after the Proficiency Test for that term will be required to pay an additional expediting fee equal to the regular application fee in order for their placement to be determined.
+Students who need to take the proficiency test outside of the scheduled dates will be required to pay an additional expediting fee equal to the regular to the regular English Center application fee in order for their placement to be determined.

-A student who receives score of 53 or below on the English Proficiency Exam will work full time on English and register for Beginners' English (Level 1).
-If at the end of the term, the English course requirements have been satisfactorily completed, the student may register for Intermediate English (Level 2).
+A student who receives score of 53 or below on the English Proficiency Exam will work full time on English and register for Elementary' English (Level 1).
+If at the end of the term, a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in basic English in everyday experiences, the student may register for Intermediate English (Level 2).
 Note: Students who enter Level 1 with a score of less than 30, will find it difficult to satisfactorily complete Level 1 within one term, and are likely to need to repeat the class.

 The student who receives a score of 54-61 on the English Proficiency Exam will work full time on English and register for Intermediate English (Level 2).
-If at the end of the term the English course requirements have been satisfactorily completed, the student will proceed to Level 3.
+If at the end of the term a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in English at an intermediate level, the student will proceed to Level 3.

-The student who receives a score of 62-69 on the English Proficiency Exam will study English full time and register for Intermediate 2 English (Level 3).
-If at the end of the term the English course requirements have been satisfactorily complete, the student will proceed to Level 4.
+The student who receives a score of 62-69 on the English Proficiency Exam will study English full time and register for Advanced Intermediate English (Level 3).
+If at the end of the term the student has fulfilled the course requirements by demonstrating in coursework an advanced ability to communicate in everyday experiences and to communicate successfully in basic academic contexts, the student will proceed to Level 4.

 The student who recieves a score of 70-76 will study English full time and register for Advanced English (Level 4).
-If at the end of the term the English course has been satisfactorily completed with a B grade or above, the sutdent may proceed to take the end-of-term English Proficiency Examination (EPE).
-A score of Band 6.5 or above on the EPE, with a minimum band of 5.5 in writing, is necessary to enter graduate work.
+If at the end of the term the English course has been satisfactorily completed with a B grade or above, the student may proceed to take the end-of-term English Proficiency Examination (EPE).
+A score of 550 on the TOEFL ITP and a 6.5 on the internal speaking and writing test with a minimum band of 5.5 in writing is necessary to enter graduate work.

-Students who have a total EPE score of 6.0 with three scores of 6, and no band score below 5.5 will be allowed to take a graduate class, plus 6 hours in the English Center, which will be prescribed based on the student's test scores and abilities.
+Students who are very close to reaching the English proficiency score required for entering a graduate program at AIIAS will be allowed to take a graduate class, plus 8 hours in the English Center, which will be prescribed based on the student's test scores and abilities.